MegaMarkey/export-findmy/README.md

 - Do not share them.
 - Delete them when you no longer need them.

+The tool also creates or updates local state files in the working directory:

+- `keystore.plist` stores local keystore state used during keychain recovery.
+- `anisette_state/` stores anisette provisioning/session state for the configured anisette backend.

+These files are also sensitive and should be handled accordingly.

 ## Limits

 - This project depends on `rustpush` and the current Find My / iCloud behavior.